-Through this practice-based research I examine 1) epistemic shifts around territorial governance and 2) forms of spatial-thinking through the lens of indigenous governance, postcolonial thinking and participatory arts as a means for co-presence and co-production of knowledge.
-This study focuses on eco-social landscapes existing on a vertical axis, where depth (minerals and resource extraction, subsoils, hydrologies, etc), terrain (sites for interactions between human and non-human agents, knowledges and emerging forms of public assembly), and finally altitude (moving airborne particles, airspace, satellites, etc) reveal power relations that redefine territorial boundaries and interdependency.
+Through this practice-based research I examine 1) epistemic shifts around territorial governance and 2) forms of territorial-thinking through the lens of indigenous governance, postcolonial agendas and participatory arts as a means for co-presence and co-production of knowledge.
+This study focuses on rendering landscapes in relation to a vertical axis, where depth (minerals and resource extraction, subsoils, hydrologies, etc), terrain (sites for interactions between human and non-human agents, knowledges and emerging forms of public assembly), and finally altitude (moving airborne particles, airspace, satellites, etc) reveal power relations that redefine territorial boundaries and interdependency.
 This vertical study of the landscape, ultimately renders a cosmopolitical dimension of the territory that encompasses new coexisting spaces, hybrid spatial logics and other forms of knowledge production, new approaches to aesthetic thinking and even the potential for renewed artistic languages and pedagogies.

 This practice-based approach to research is developed through a journey across a vertical landscape, with stages like mapping, navigation and devenir.
 Therefore, by using sensorial ethnography, forms of mapping and counter-mapping, participatory art, writing, video and installations, I seek to address planetary entanglements across different layers of space, from the underground to exosphere and in apparently remote and disconnected locations from the Global South.